top of page

 Domesticated Humans

 Domestication is an attempt to make what is unpredictable predictable, what is uncontrolled controlled, what is threatening non-threatening, what is bewildering (notice the root word wild) intelligible.
 To conceptualise, analyse and explain is to domesticate the messy, endlessly varied details of existence into clean, rational precepts, to impose order on ourselves and the world.
 There is of course a place for domestication.
-We live in a largely domesticated world.
-Ecotherapy at Homa offers us a place for our wildness, reconnecting us with our undomesticated, messy nature.
+We live in a largely domesticated world and our domestication has been of huge value to us as humans.
+Ecotherapy at Homa offers a place for our wildness, reconnecting us with our undomesticated, messy nature.

 Carl Jung said that...